CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_07_Implementing_migration_in_hybrid_scenarios.md

     >**Note**: If the copy paste does not work, enter the code manually and run it.

 ## Exercise 2: Prepare for assessment and migration by using Azure Migrate

+In this exercise, you will prepare both the source Hyper-V environment and the target Azure infrastructure required for assessing and migrating on-premises virtual machines to Azure.

 ### Task 1: Configure Hyper-V environment

+In this task, you configure the Hyper-V environment on the az801l07a-hv-vm by downloading and running the Azure Migrate PowerShell script, which checks system prerequisites, enables required services, and prepares the host for communication with Azure Migrate.

 1. Navigate back to Remote Desktop session to **az801l07a-hv-vm** and within the Remote Desktop session to **az801l07a-hv-vm**, in the browser window change download location to **Downloads**.